pragtich/pragtich.github.com/_posts/2014-12-22-setting-path-for-emacs-when-launched-from-dock.md

 # Setting PATH for applications started from the Dock in OS X 10.10 Yosemite

-I recently switched from Fink to Homebrew, the most up-to-date packaging system for Mac OS X. With that, I also decided to install the Emacs 24.1 directly from Homebrew instead of from one of the OS X-specific compiled versions available.
+I recently switched from Fink to Homebrew, the most up-to-date packaging system for Mac OS X 10.10 Yosemite.
+With that, I also decided to install the Emacs 24.1 directly from Homebrew instead of from one of the OS X-specific compiled versions available.
 This works fine:

     brew install emacs --cocoa